Frequently Asked Questions

 A parent or guardian does not have access to your billing and/or education records without your written consent, unless you were claimed as a dependent on your parent or guardian's most recent tax return and are under the age of 24.

 Detailed information on FERPA and links to Parent Certification of Dependency and Third party Release of Information forms can be found on the Bursar's Office FERPA web page.

 Q: How do I apply for admission?

-A: Information on applying for admission can be found on UT Dallas' Application Guidelines web page.
+A: Information on applying for admission can be found on UT Dallas' Application Process web page.